 The driver who hit you may object to paying for extra medical bills because they hit someone with pre-existing injuries.
 Luckily for you as a personal injury victim, Texas courts apply a legal doctrine called the “eggshell” or “thin-skull” rule.

 This rule states that the defendant in a personal injury case is still responsible for the full extent of the injuries they cause, no matter how fragile the victim already was when the accident occurred.
 It doesn’t matter if the average person would have sustained much less severe injuries in a similar accident.
 If a driver caused an injury through negligent driving, the driver – and their insurance company –must pay for it.

 Contact a Collision Lawyer in Houston Today

 Recovering money in a settlement for aggravated pre-existing conditions can be tricky, but Fleming Law is up to the challenge.
-With a victory at the Supreme Court of the United States under his belt, former elected Harris County Attorney Michael P. Fleming has experience most personal injury attorneys can only dream of.

 For more information on how our Houston car accident lawyers can help you secure appropriate compensation for all your injuries, contact Fleming Law today for a free consultation.

 Nicholas P. Fleming focuses his practice in the area of civil litigation.
 As a skilled personal injury attorney, he handles a broad range of cases including motor vehicle accidents, premises liability, workplace accidents, and wrongful death.
 He is licensed to practice by the State Bar of Texas and is a graduate of the South Texas College of Law, earning his J.D. in 2017.
 Nicholas prides himself on providing personalized service to his clients, who are often facing extremely stressful situations.